edhowland/viper/Bugs.md

 ## Now that the source command can take a file in the VFS, improve the -e 'echo some command here' processing.

-Make an universal function that is shared between viper.rb, ivsh.rb and vish.rb

 ```